Models

 |---|---|

-| Provider | Chooses Anthropic, OpenAI, or Ollama. |
+| Provider | Chooses Anthropic, OpenAI, Ollama, an OpenAI-compatible provider preset/custom endpoint, or a Mixture of Models virtual config. |

-| Auth method | Uses CLI auth, OAuth, API key, or local Ollama configuration depending on provider. |
+| Auth method | Uses OAuth, API key, local Ollama configuration, or OpenAI-compatible header settings depending on provider. |

-| Model identifier | Selects the provider model used for execution. |
+| Model identifier | Selects a discovered model or a manually entered model ID used for execution. |

 | Default model | Lets tasks run without choosing a model every time. |